frantic/visual-brainfuck-web/README.md

 This project is GPL 2.0 licensed and it used to be MIT licensed.

 Thanks for [Iconduck](https://iconduck.com) providing such excellent icons.
-The run icon, stop icon, printer icon, speed showing screen icon, and the trash bin icon are all downloaded from Iconduck.
+The run icon, stop icon, speed showing screen icon, and the trash bin icon are all downloaded from Iconduck.
 They're all MIT licensed.